 Server Requirements

-The Data Library can be run on a single server/workstation, providing it has enough CPU power, memory, disk space, and internet bandwidth.
+The Data Library can run on a single server/workstation, provided it has enough CPU power, memory, disk space, and internet bandwidth.
 Each installation is different, so determining your requirements depends on the performance you expect to achieve, how many people will be using it at the same time and how much data you intend to store on the server.
 The following are general recommendations.
-If you have questions about the server you intend to use, please contact IRIDL Help help@iri.columbia.edu to review your server configuration.
-You should have room for at least 4 disks in your server.
-While using SSD disks for your operating system is a good idea, it’s not entirely necessary.
-But if you can get a server that has the capacity for 2 operating system disks (SSD or NVME) and 2 Data disks, this would be the ideal server.
-An external USB drive for backups is also recommended.
-Ideally the server should have at least 4 internal drive bays.
-You will be installing the CentOS7 operating system, so don’t pay for an operating system if you can avoid it.
+If you have questions about the server you intend to use, please contact IRIDL Help help@iri.columbia.edu.

-Typical costs for servers with the appropriate specifications range from $3,000 to $5,000 in the United States.
-Plus an additional cost for the UPS.
+Typical costs for servers with the appropriate specifications range from $3,000 to $5,000 in the United States, plus an additional cost for the UPS.

 CPU